ARA News (March 23, 2017)

 “It will also depend on the Kurdish reaction.
 I imagine that a Kurdish escalation would undermine Kurdish gains.
 The KRG has a myriad of other problems with Baghdad –oil, financial, political– that have been slipped under the rug due to fighting a common enemy,” he stated.

 “I am afraid the Kurds might also have a political interest in facing off with another enemy in order to avoid addressing these longstanding disputes and challenges, especially in an election year,” he concluded.

 No comments yet.

-- AZERBAIJAN’S MILITARY LEADERSHIP VISITS FRONTLINE The Caucasus and Turkish-Armenian Relations 24.03.2017
+- ANOTHER STABBING LINKED TO ARMENIAN ELECTION CAMPAIGN The Caucasus and Turkish-Armenian Relations 24.03.2017

 Türk-Ermeni Uyuşmazlığı Üzerine Ömer Engin Lütem Konferansları 2018

 Ermeni Sorunuyla İlgili İngiliz Belgeleri (1912-1923) - British Documents on Armenian Question (1912-1923)